janders4/Reddit-Style-Article-Site/User-Stories.md

 DONE - view a page for each topic with a list of related articles.
 DONE - view an individual article.
+DONE - view an individual article's comments.
+DONE - vote on a comment and immediately see the change.
+DONE - vote on an article and immediately see the change.

-DONE - view an individual article's comments. sort articles by: date created comment_count votes post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly'). delete my own comments (as a default logged in user. e.g. 'jessjelly'). vote on an article and immediately see the change. vote on a comment and immediately see the change.
+Wednesday - post a new comment to an existing article (as a default logged in user. e.g. 'jessjelly').

+sort articles by:
+date created
+comment_count
+votes

+delete my own comments (as a default logged in user. e.g. 'jessjelly').

+Style To-Do:
+Add article voting to be part of article title and fixed in place Animations to delete
+Hover Effects
+Selected Effects

 As a hiring partner, I should be able to... use the site on my mobile without sacrificing style or functionality (as I may not have my laptop nearby).